Mubarakbose/npc/README.md

 ## NPC PROJECT
-This project is a PHP and MySQL web application for population data collection and visualization in a table form.
+This project is a PHP and MySQL web application for population data collection and visualization in a tabular form.
 WHAT YOU NEED TO RUN THIS
 1. Apache Testing Server (WAMP Server, MAMP or XAMP)
 2. Web browser